From Discrete to Continuous-Variable Systems via Jordan-Schwinger Tomographic Transformation: Probability Picture of Quantum Mechanics

+The dequantizer and quantizer operator can be written in the basis of irreducible tensor operators (see~\ref{ap_1}).
 If the Hilbert space is infinite, then $\hat{\rho}$ is a trace-class, compact operator, and its spectrum consists of infinitely many eigenvalues.
 This density operator may be expressed in a CV basis (e.g., position or momentum) or in the DV Fock basis.
 For a single mode Fock basis $\{\ket{n}\}_{n=0}^{\infty}$, the density matrix operator is